anted50/BUY-ONLINE/readme.md

 3. Explore the features of BuyOnline, including customer registration, product listing, online shopping, and store management.

 4. Remember to log out when you're done.

-## Contributing
-If you would like to contribute to this project, please open an issue or submit a pull request with your changes.
-We welcome contributions to improve and expand the functionality of the BuyOnline web application.

-## License
-This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.